thatrandomfrenchdude/thatrandomfrenchdude.github.io/blogs/08132025_All-Levels-Yoga-Flow.md

 <br>**Tadasana (Mountain Pose)** - return to standing, take a few deep breaths<br><br>

 ### Standing Sequence 1
-**Warrior I (Virabhadrasana I)** - from standing, step one foot back and bend the front knee to 90 degrees, square hips to the front
+**Virabhadrasana I (Warrior I)** - from standing, step one foot back and bend the front knee to 90 degrees, square hips to the front
-<br>**Warrior II (Virabhadrasana II)** - open hips and arms to the side, gaze over the front hand
+<br>**Virabhadrasana II (Warrior II)** - open hips and arms to the side, gaze over the front hand
-<br>**Reverse Warrior (Viparita Virabhadrasana)** - lean your torso back from Warrior II, reach the front arm overhead and back, sliding the back hand down the back leg
+<br>**Viparita Virabhadrasana (Reverse Warrior)** - lean your torso back from Warrior II, reach the front arm overhead and back, sliding the back hand down the back leg
-<br>**Extended Side Angle (Utthita Parsvakonasana)** - return from Reverse Warrior, then lean forward and bring the front forearm to the front thigh or hand to the ground inside or outside the front foot, extending the top arm overhead
+<br>**Utthita Parsvakonasana (Extended Side Angle)** - return from Reverse Warrior, then lean forward and bring the front forearm to the front thigh or hand to the ground inside or outside the front foot, extending the top arm overhead
-<br>**Triangle Pose (Trikonasana)** - straighten the front leg from Extended Side Angle, reach forward with the front hand, and lower it to the shin, ankle, or ground while extending the top arm overhead<br><br>
+<br>**Trikonasana (Triangle Pose)** - straighten the front leg from Extended Side Angle, reach forward with the front hand, and lower it to the shin, ankle, or ground while extending the top arm overhead<br><br>

 ### Standing Rest
 <br>**Prasarita Padottanasana C (Wide-Legged Forward Bend)** - clasp hands behind back to open shoulders, fold forward, and let head hang heavy